Daughter Writes Obit For ‘Evil’ Father, Increases Awareness Of Domestic Violence

 While the obituary does list serving in the Navy and being a naval boxing champion as his accomplishments, the hobbies Leslie Ray Charping had seemed to take away from that slice of goodwill.
 Those hobbies “included being abusive to his family, expediting trips to heaven for the beloved family pets and fishing, which he was less skilled with than the previously mentioned.”

 Survivors of the “evil” included two children and six grandchildren.
-However, the obituary also listed “countless other victims” as survivors of Leslie Ray Charping, “including an ex wife, relatives, friends, neighbors, doctors, nurses and random strangers.”
+However, the obituary also listed “countless other victims” as survivors of Leslie Ray Charping, “including an ex-wife, relatives, friends, neighbors, doctors, nurses and random strangers.”

 Texas man's obit blasts him as possessing 'no redeeming qualities' https://t.co/H6zUFVDVxO pic.twitter.com/p7QDcwqgqo